bryanliujiang/SHF-Cardea-Parser/README.md

-Having an explicit keyword for this mode is helpful when running this program from a text file containing the pre-initialized program parameters (see Advanced Setup; Accelerated Parameter Initialization) since it allows for visible indication that the default of this program is to be run instead of just having a blank line at the top of the document.
+Having an explicit keyword for this mode is helpful when running this program from a text file containing the pre-initialized program parameters (see Advanced Setup section; Accelerated Parameter Initialization) since it allows for visible indication that the default of this program is to be run instead of just having a blank line at the top of the document.